dapplo/dapplo.github.io/_blocks/Dapplo.Config.md

 Validation / Ranges
 -------------------
-Some values need to be restricted, this could be done inside the properties.
+A configuration UI should have the possibility to validate the values, by storing the possible values in attributes it should be possible use this information in the UI.
 Status: <span class="glyphicon glyphicon-remove"/>